nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Glossary

+The glossary contains definitions for terms which you may not fully understand.

 **Participant**: A person that is participating in or attending some given event.<br>

 **Event**: An event that will be conducted in real life e.g., a competition, meeting, social activity etc.<br>

+**Home Folder**: The home folder for Managera is the folder which you have placed `managera.jar` in.
+You are strongly recommended creating a new folder for Managera instead of running it on the desktop, as Managera will be creating new files and folders in the same directory.

 **Command**: A command is a specific instruction that you give to Managera to perform a certain action, like adding a new Participant to the list.
 Commands will be the primary way that you will interact with Managera.<br>